Affordable Care Act Pros And Cons – What You Need To Know

 Your view regarding the pros and cons of the Patient Protection and Affordable Care Act might hinge on your political preferences and the part you believe the federal government should have in providing healthcare access for Americans.

-Even over a decade after the ACA was first passed, Americans largely approve or disapprove of the ACA based on the party they support.
-According to a 2020 Gallup Survey, for example, 84% of self-identified Democrats approve of the ACA, while 87% of self-identified Republicans disapprove of it.
+Even over a decade after the ACA was passed, Americans largely approve or disapprove of it based on the party they support.
+According to a 2020 Gallup Survey, 84% of self-identified Democrats approve of the ACA, while 87% of self-identified Republicans disapprove of it.

-The ACA is an unprecedented act of Congress, and it would take entire books to thoroughly review all of the impacts of the 900-page law, which has had a huge impact on America’s healthcare system.
+The ACA is an unprecedented act of Congress.
+It would take entire books to thoroughly review all the impacts of the 900-page law, which has significantly affected America’s healthcare system.

 Feel free to take a look!